mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 For our specific locus (*galK*) and a doubling time of $\approx$ 60 min for our experimental conditions, cells have on average 1.66 copies of the reporter gene during the cell cycle [@Jones2014a].
-What this means is that cells spend 60% of the time having one copy of the gene and 40% of the time with two copies.
+This means that cells spend 60% of the time having one copy of the gene and 40% of the time with two copies.
 To account for this variability in gene copy number across the cell cycle, we numerically integrate the moment equations derived in for a time $t = [0, t_s]$ with an mRNA production rate $r_m$, where $t_s$ is the time point at which the replication fork reaches our specific locus.
-For the remaining time before the cell division $t = [t_s, t_d]$ that the cell spends with two promoters, we assume that the only parameter that changes is the mRNA production rate from
-$r_m$ to $2 r_m$.
+For the remaining time before the cell division
+$t = [t_s, t_d]$ that the cell spends with two promoters, we assume that the only parameter that changes is the mRNA production rate from $r_m$ to $2 r_m$.
 This simplifying assumption ignores potential changes in protein translation rate $r_p$ or changes in the repressor copy number that would be reflected in changes on the repressor on rate $k^{(r)}_{\text{on}}$.

 ### Computing distribution moments after cell division